conan-io/conan-io.github.io/_posts/2026-02-17-Reproducible-Configuration-Conan.markdown

 ## Effect on package_id

-By using the core.package_id:config_mode setting, you can actually make your configuration packages part of the package_id calculation for every package that is built or used with that configuration.
-For example if in ``global.conf``  we define:
+The ``core.package_id:config_mode`` configuration entry allows you to include configuration packages in the package ID calculation for every package built or consumed under that configuration.
+For example, you can define this in global.conf as follows:

 ```ini
 # in your global.conf